ndxn/Partners-in-Wine/README.md

     * Created the OneHotEncoder instance,  Fitted the encoder and produce encoded DataFrame and renamed encoded columns.
     * Merged one-hot encoded features and drop the originals

   2.)
-Description of preliminary feature engineering and preliminary feature selection, including their decision making process
+Description of preliminary feature engineering and preliminary feature selection, including their decision making process:
+  We decided to use the wine score to determine the quality of wine and for feature we ddecided to look at wine data by itself, wine data with weather data, wine data with soil data and wine data with weather and soil data.

   3.)
-Description of how data was split into training and testing sets
+Description of how data was split into training and testing sets:
+     * For splitting the data into training and testing sets I used sklearn train_test_split to split the dataset into random train and test subsets.

   4.)
-Explanation of model choice, including limitations and benefits
+Explanation of model choice, including limitations and benefits :

+   ## * Red Wine
+    * For the sklearn deep learning neural network, we got an accuracy of 88% for red wine, 80% for red wine with weather, 88% for red wine with soil and 89% for red wine with weather and soil.
+    * For Random forest Classifier, we got an accuracy of 88% for red wine, 80% for red wine with weather, 88% for red wine with soil and 89% for red wine with weather and soil.
+    * For Logistic Regression, we got an accuracy of 88% for red wine, 80% for red wine with weather, 88% for red wine with soil and 89% for red wine with weather and soil.

+  ## * White Wine

+    * For the sklearn deep learning neural network, we got an accuracy of 88% for white wine, 80% for red wine with weather, 88% for white wine with soil and 89% for white wine with weather and soil.
+    * For Random forest Classifier, we got an accuracy of 88% for white wine, 80% for white wine with weather, 88% for white wine with soil and 89% for white wine with weather and soil.
+    * For Logistic Regression, we got an accuracy of 88% for white wine, 80% for white wine with weather, 88% for white wine with soil and 89% for white wine with weather and soil.

+We decided the best model for our analysis is the Logistic Regression since we are trying to predict the quality of wine as good(1) and bad(0) but the limitations here is that more sturdy model like  Neural Networks can easily outperform this algorithm.
+The benefits of this model is that it's easier to implement and very efficient to train.

 * Analysis -
   * Look at results from wine data alone, wine data with weather data, wine data with soil data and wine data with weather and soil data.